-V. Expansions
+VI.
+Expansions

-As microdata on individuals have expanded, neoclassical econometric demand systems predicated on linear budget sets and representative consumers proved uncomfortably restrictive.
-They could not deal easily with preference heterogeneity, acquired tastes, shifting hedonic attributes of commodities, non-linear budget sets, time, space, or uncertainty, and the frequent cases of zero and lumpy purchases.
+As microdata on individuals and computational capacity have expanded over the last half-century, neoclassical econometric demand systems predicated on linear budget sets and representative consumers have proven uncomfortably restrictive.
+These systems could not deal easily with preference heterogeneity, acquired tastes, shifting hedonic attributes of commodities, non-linear budget sets, time, space, or uncertainty, and the frequent cases of zero and lumpy purchases.
 It was necessary to expand the domain of the theory.
-This was done initially by retaining the central elements of standard neoclassical consumer theory, and bringing back some of the broader components of utilitarianism in a way consistent with that was neoclassical core.
-This meant preserving the tenets of consumer sovereignty, rational perceptions, and preference maximization, but admitting the influence of (observed and unobserved) experience and memory on perceptions and on current preferences, leading heterogeneity across consumers, and allowing household production, nonlinear budget constraints, and utility maximization that may involve strategic optimization over time, with recalculation as events unfold.
+This was done initially by retaining the central elements of standard neoclassical consumer theory, and bringing forward some of the broader components of utilitarianism in a way that was consistent with the neoclassical core, as illustrated in Figure 2.
+This meant preserving the tenets of consumer sovereignty and preference maximization, but admitting the influence of (observed and unobserved) experience and memory on perceptions and on current preferences, leading to heterogeneity across consumers.
+These extensions also allowed household production, non-linear budget constraints, and utility maximization with strategic optimization and recalculation as events unfold.
+The following subsections describe each of these extensions.